 I'm out $600 (deductible, service fee, premiums, panel) and I'm of the belief that Sears is "looking away" at the practices of their technicians.
 No doubt their field offices have incentives that require them to engage in these types of practices.

-Review about: Sears Dryer Repair.
+Product or Service Mentioned: Sears Dryer Repair.

 Reason of review: Fraudulent business practice.